 CONTENTS 036 ENGINEERING NEXT

 ENGINEERING: pragmatic construction devoid of the artistic and compromised by financial constraints

 Engineering is a discipline whereby the demand for a pragmatic structure or device is responded to by the creation of an object which conforms to minimum specifications only.
-Money is not provided for any parameter to be in excess of the least values realistically possible.
-Money is not provided for enhancing the object artistically in any manner whatsoever.
-Thus it is that windmills are cobbled together out of whatever bits of spare lumber and metal brackets are lying around and thats the end of it.
+Thus it is that windmills are cobbled together out of whatever bits of spare lumber and metal brackets are lying around and that is the end of it.
 Bridges are just lumps of steel bolted and welded into a framework, or set into a concrete matrix, in such a manner that heavy vehicles don't collapse them.
+Power pylons are triangulated lattice structures capable of keeping the kilovolts well above the local traffic in all but the worst of adverse weather conditions.
 The engineering considerations only attempt to accommodate for the vagaries of the cosmos by using verified models, with informed safety factors, which reduce the probability of failure to commercially acceptable levels.
+Money is not provided for any parameter to be in excess of the least values realistically possible.
+Bolts have no more tensile strength than what is necessary to resist the expected stresses.
+After it has cured, any concrete that won't crack under test compression will do.

+Money is certainly not provided for enhancing the object artistically in any manner whatsoever.
 Artistic considerations for environmental and cultural enhancements are entirely outside the engineering brief.
 In many circumstances such stark functionalism is quite justified.
 In the battle field soldiers don't care much about the artistic merits or otherwise of a portable military bridge.
-Fifty metres below the surface scuba divers are not that interested in the cosmetic appearance of their air valves and gauges.
+Fifty metres below the surface, scuba divers are not that interested in the cosmetic appearance of their air valves and gauges.
 The obvious reality, that many engineered objects have been styled and been given a desirability make-over, is a consequence of market forces and advertising perspectives.
+The engineering achievements incorporated in the latest automobile are not emphasized to technologically challenged customers, but its sociological prestige value is enhanced instead... to psychiatric proportions.
 The engineering is subordinated and bypassed and the marketing promoters disguise the function with fashionable form.

-The engineering achievements incorporated in the latest automobile are not emphasized to a technologically ignorant customer but rather its prestige value is enhanced to psychiatric proportions.
+CONTENTS 036 ENGINEERING NEXT